airborne-commando/OPSEC-OSINT-Tools/IMINT.md

 ### Improved Digital Profiling
 - Analyze social media images with IMINT location verification.
+- Use Google reverse search to figure out a device and a users ecosystem (android, apple, mac) and to find landmarks or brands (a restaurant, a landmark, et al).
 - Layer data from emails, usernames, and phone lookups to build comprehensive profiles.

 ### OPSEC Assessment